 “It was very attractive and liberating to me to learn that there is no clergy in the Bahá’í Faith, especially as I grasped that it was my responsibility to undertake an individual investigation of the truth rather than just accept what others had told me.”

-“The Bahá’í Faith expressed principles I already knew in my heart to be true, but I never knew there was a group of people who believed the same things.
-Then when I learned of what they were doing with youth and junior youth around the world it was a confirmation that I came to the right place.”
+“The Bahá’í Faith expressed principles I already knew in my heart to be true; I knew people who shared these ideas but never knew that I would find it in an organized group.
+The support and positiveness that I saw toward the members was inspiring.
+When I learned of what they were doing with youth and junior youth around the world it was a confirmation that I came to the right place.”